fvangef/mlgsc/README.md

 ##### Reference Phylogeny

 This should be a Newick tree in a single line.
-The leaves (tips) of the tree must correspond to the OTUs in the alignment.
+The leaves (tips) of the tree must correspond to the taxa in the alignment.
 The tree may be a phylogram (i.e., with branch lengths), but the branch lengths are not used and will be ignored.
 Inner node labels are allowed and indeed encouraged, as they will feature in the path through the tree that `mlgsc` outputs.

 ###### Example